gbmhunter/blog/content/electronics/components/capacitors.md

 The MOST RETARDED THING about tantalum capacitors is that the polarity indicator is a stripe, next to the POSITIVE end.
 Whoever decided on this when they were first made needs to be shot.
 It goes against pretty much all other stripy-polarity-mark thingies, which all indicate which end is the negative end (think electrolytics, diodes, e.t.c).
 So, be very careful and vigilant when using these, for it is so easy for forget this rule!

 Tantalum capacitors are more susceptible to reverse and over-voltage than their electrolytic counterparts.
 At a high enough voltage, the dielectric breaks down and the capacitor begins to conduct.
-The current can generate planty of heat, and here's the best part, it can start of a **mini-thermite** reaction between tantalum and manganese dioxide.
+The current can generate plenty of heat, and here's the best part, it can start of a **mini-thermite** reaction between tantalum and manganese dioxide.
 Some slightly better news to offset this is that at low-energy breakdowns, tantalum capacitors can actually **self-heal** and stop the leakage current.

 Because of their large operating temperature range, stability, and high price, they are often found in medical and space equipment.

 ## Film Capacitors

 <table><tbody ><tr >
-<td >Synoyms
+<td >Synonyms
 </td>
-<td >MKT, MFC's (metallized film capacitors), power (film) capacitor
+<td >MKT, MFCs (metallized film capacitors), power (film) capacitor
 </td></tr><tr >
 <td >Range
 </td>